If you’re looking to buy a new home, one of your first big decisions will be deciding: Should you buy or sell first?

 - More comfort with interest rates – in the event that rates go up between the time you buy and sell, you’ll be locked into the lower rates

-- Time for Renovations – having the luxury to replace the electrical and kitchen while you aren’t living in your new home can be a godsend, especially if you have young children
+- Time for renovations – having the luxury to replace the electrical and kitchen while you aren’t living in your new home can be a godsend, especially if you have young children

-The Reasons to Sell Before Buying:
+The Reasons to Sell First

 - Avoid the stress and costs of your house or condo NOT selling – most banks will require you to have a firm Agreement of Purchase in place for your current property before they will advance you a mortgage on your new property